House members introduce bill to stabilize Metro funding

 Evans, then a D.C.
 Council member, resigned from the board in June 2019 after the panel’s ethics committee found he had committed a violation by failing to disclose private consulting work for Colonial Parking.
 Colonial, the District’s largest parking company, was paying Evans’s consulting firm $50,000 a year.

-The investigation into Evans began in January 2018 by the board’s Ethics Committee, which conducted its probe in secret.
-It never released its findings until The Washington Post published leaked results of the investigation and elected leaders in Maryland and Virginia pressured the board to make the information public.
+The investigation into Evans began in January 2018 by the board’s ethics committee, which conducted its probe in secret.
+It didn’t release its findings until The Washington Post published leaked results of the investigation and elected leaders in Maryland and Virginia pressured the board to make the information public.